paastech-cloud/docs/Architecture.md

 The `projects` table describes a Project.
 Its `config` field contains all the environment variables of said Project, like a database URL.
 Since the configuration changes for every Project, we decided to store it as a flexible JSON field.
 We decided to use a JSONB field that stores the JSON data in binary form, allowing for better performance than a simple JSON field.

-#### Key constraints

-**_TODO: [CLIENT, INFRA] the key constraints that should never be broken by the application (or at least the external parts, like the API and container exposition) in order to maintain security, isolation and client data safety_**

 #### Client API